Adoption Policies & Guidelines

 - If an online application is approved, and the cat or kitten is scheduled for an adoptathon, the approved adopter must show up at the beginning of the adoptathon on the day the cat or kitten will be at PetSmart.
 After 15 minutes, the cat becomes available to any approved adopter waiting.

 Our cats and kittens are rescued from high kill shelters and we operate solely through donations and fundraising.
 As an all-volunteer group, every penny goes directly back to care for our rescues.
 Your adoption fees do not begin to cover the actual expenses of the care we have provided to each and every Purr Partners cat or kitten.

 up to 6 months

 1 – 7 years

 7 – 12 years

 |$135 – $150|

 - TRIAL PERIOD: With every adoption we offer a two week trial period and encourage you to use that time to be sure the cat or kitten you have chosen is a good fit.
 Don’t make a decision in just a few days – use the entire two week period.
 At the end of the trial period, make a decision as to whether this is the cat or kitten for you.
-Should you decide it is not, you may return the pet for a full refund of your adoption fee, or you may choose a different cat.
-While we will always take the cat or kitten back, you cannot get your adoption fee back after the two week mark.
+Should you decide it is not, you may return the pet for a refund of your adoption fee less $25 processing fee, or you may choose a different cat.
+While we will always take the cat or kitten back, refunds will not be made after the two week mark.